-Analogous to the generalization of its cousin, the Kepler problem, to multidimensional spacetime \cite{Nieto1979,MLADENOV1985,AQUILANTI1997,al1998hydrogen}, the MICZ-Kepler problem has also been generalized from $(3+1)$-spacetime to $(N+1)$-spacetime with arbitrary of spatial dimensionality $N$ by the works of Meng. \cite{Meng2007,Meng2008,Meng2010,Meng2011} Among these multidimensional MICZ-Kepler problems, only three-, five-, and nine-dimensional MICZ-Kepler problems are of interest regarding their dual relations with four-, eight-, and sixteen-dimensional isotropic harmonic oscillator via the Kustaanheimo-Stiefel, \cite{KS1965,Kleinert1968} Hurwitz, \cite{kibler1986hydrogen,davtyan1987generalized, Le1991} and generalized Hurwitz transformations. \cite{Le1993,le2009hidden,le2011non} Instead of the gauge field of $U(1)$ Dirac monopole \cite{Dirac1931} in the three-dimensional MICZ-Kepler problem, the electron interacts with a dyon via the gauge fields belonging to $SU(2)$ Yang monopole \cite{Yang1978} and $SO(8)$ monopole \cite{grossman1984solutions,pedder2008berry} in five- and nine-dimensional ones, respectively.
-Interestingly, the existence of these monopole fields is the direct consequence of some fundamental mathematics objects like the complex $\mathbb{C}$, quaternion $\mathbb{H}$, and octonion $\mathbb{O}$ normed division algebras \cite{baez2002octonions} or $S_1 \hookrightarrow S_3 \rightarrow S_2$, $S_3 \hookrightarrow S_7 \rightarrow S_4$ and $S_7 \hookrightarrow S_{15} \rightarrow S_{8}$ Hopf maps. \cite{hopf1931abbildungen,hopf1935abbildungen} Moreover, as the consequence of the Hopf maps, the Dirac, Yang, and $SO(8)$ monopoles have also been found in condensed matter physics via two-, four-, and eight-dimensional quantum Hall effects. \cite{Laughlin1983,zhang2001four, bernevig2003eight} Notably, in the most recent studies on particle physics in 2018 and 2020, \cite{FUREY2018,Boyle2020} the last generation of norm division algebra $\mathbb{O}$ has also been used to generate three full generation-structure of the Standard model and to build a noncommutative geometry to answer the fundamental question of unifying gravity and particles physics.
+Analogous to the generalization of the Kepler problem to multidimensional spacetime \cite{Nieto1979,MLADENOV1985,AQUILANTI1997,al1998hydrogen}, the MICZ-Kepler problem has also been generalized from $(3+1)$-spacetime to $(N+1)$-spacetime, where $N=5$ \cite{Iwai1990,Iwai1996,Mardoyan1997}, $N=9$ \cite{le2009hidden,le2011non}, or for the arbitrary spatial dimensionality $N$ \cite{Meng2007,Meng2008,Meng2010,Meng2011}.
+Among these, the (3, 5, 9)-dimensional MICZ-Kepler problems are more interesting regarding their dual relations with (4, 8, 16)-dimensional isotropic harmonic oscillators \cite{Barut1979,Mardoyan1997,le2009hidden,le2011non} via the Kustaanheimo-Stiefel \cite{KS1965}, Hurwitz \cite{kibler1986hydrogen,davtyan1987generalized,Le1991}, and generalized Hurwitz transformations \cite{Le1993}.
+Instead of the gauge field of $U(1)$ Dirac monopole \cite{Dirac1931} in the three-dimensional MICZ-Kepler problem, the electron interacts with a dyon via the gauge fields belonging to $SU(2)$ Yang monopole \cite{Yang1978} and $SO(8)$ monopole \cite{grossman1984solutions,pedder2008berry,le2011non} in five- and nine-dimensional ones, respectively.
+Interestingly, the existence of these monopole fields is the direct consequence of some fundamental mathematics objects like the complex $\mathbb{C}$, quaternion $\mathbb{H}$, and octonion $\mathbb{O}$ normed division algebras \cite{baez2002octonions} or $S_1 \hookrightarrow S_3 \rightarrow S_2$, $S_3 \hookrightarrow S_7 \rightarrow S_4$ and $S_7 \hookrightarrow S_{15} \rightarrow S_{8}$ Hopf maps \cite{hopf1931abbildungen,hopf1935abbildungen}.
+Moreover, due to the Hopf maps, the Dirac, Yang, and $SO(8)$ monopoles have also been found in condensed matter physics via two-, four-, and eight-dimensional quantum Hall effects \cite{Laughlin1983,zhang2001four,bernevig2003eight}.
+Notably, in the most recent studies on particle physics in 2018 and 2020 \cite{FUREY2018,Boyle2020}, the last generation of norm division algebra $\mathbb{O}$ has also been used to generate three full generation-structure of the Standard model and build a noncommutative geometry to answer the fundamental question of unifying gravity and particles physics.
 These results make the nine-dimensional MICZ-Kepler problem noticeable again.